Chōdenji Robo Combattler V

-Combattler V, full name Chōdenji Robo Combattler V (ロボ コン・バトラー, Chōdenji Robo Konbatorā Bui), is a Japanese mecha anime television series produced by Toei Dōga and animated by Soeisha (later renamed as Nippon Sunrise) that aired from 1976 to 1977.
-It is the first part of the Robot Romance Trilogy of Super Robot series created by Saburo Yatsude and directed by Tadao Nagahama.
+Combattler V, full name Chōdenji Robo Combattler V (ロボ コン・バトラー, Chōdenji Robo Konbatorā Bui), is a Japanese mecha anime television series produced by Toei Company and animated by Soeisha (later renamed as Nippon Sunrise) that aired from 1976 to 1977.
+It is the first part of the Robot Romance Trilogy of super robot series created by Saburo Yatsude and directed by Tadao Nagahama.

 The robot's name is a portmanteau of "combine", "combat", and "battle", and the V is intended both as an abbreviation for "victory" and in reference to the five component machines that form the robot, as well as its five pilots.
 The V is pronounced as the letter V, unlike in the spiritual successor, Voltes V, where it is pronounced "five".

 The show follows the adventures and battles of the Battle Team, a group of young pilots, as they battle against the Campbell Empire from outer space.

 Story

 Thousands of years ago, the people of the planet Campbell decided to leave their planet and seek out new worlds to inhabit.
 One group, led by the scientist Oreana, landed on Earth, but was delayed from their mission.
 In the early 21st century, Oreana's group reawakens and begins their plan to conquer the Earth.
 The only effective defense against the Campbellians' giant bio-mechanical slave beasts is the super-electromagnetic robot, Combattler V and its pilots.

 The entire series follows the then-standard monster-of-the-week format, with the first season featuring Garuda sending various mecha to defeat Combattler V. His tactics range from brute force to cunningness and taking hostages.
 He even duels Hyouma in a sword fight with their feet chained together; though just as Hyouma is about to kill him, he is saved by Oreana.
 As the series moves on, his trust for Oreana lessens.
 Garuda eventually discovers that he is in fact a cyborg, and uncovers a robot specifically designed for him.
 In the final episode of the first season, he defeats Oreana, and duels Combattler V, which eventually leads to his defeat.

-The second season features Empress Janelor and her generals Dungele and Warchimedes.
+The second season features Empress Janera and her generals Dungele and Warchimedes.
 The way the second season is structured is quite similar to that of the first, but involves more serious plot points such as the taking of hostages and plots to kill the team.
-Eventually, the entire base of the Campbellian empress is deployed, and only through the help of the airborne Nanbara Connection Base is Combattler V able to destroy it.
-However, Janelor manages to deploy an "Earth Bomb" which is supposed to destroy the Earth.
+Eventually, the entire base of the Campbellian empress is deployed, and only through the help of the airborne Nanbara Connection Base is Combattler V able to destroy it, but Janera manages to deploy an "Earth Bomb" which is supposed to destroy the Earth.
 Notably, the team is not dispirited, but are quite calm and instead happy for having the chance to fight to protect Earth.
 Just as it looks as though Earth will be destroyed, the "true" leader of the Campbellians, Deus, riding in a golden wagon, informs the team of the coup d'etat at Campbell, and stops the bomb seconds before it burrows into the core of the Earth.